 Several other studies determine how to model the wind turbine in Indonesia using MATLAB/Simulink.
 The study in Manado used data collection, model creation, testing and simulation on one year wind speed data with maximum power 8000 W (in nighttime) and 3322 W in average based on the wind speed [13].
 The study in Tegal uses similar methods, however without accounting for certain period of wind speed, which fixes the speed of 3 m/s and determines the blade radius by 6 m, and rotor angular speed by 4 rad/s, resulting in 768.55 W and torque of 192.1 Nm [14].
 Then, the study in Cilacap with the same method is done to produce mechanical power output of 221.9 W and a torque of 6.448 Nm [15].
-These previous studies implement one power coefficient approach which lack the comparison for another coefficient.
-Thus, innovatively, this research will emphasize the use of various power coefficients to provide broader analysis and results which also serve as the initial feasibility study through MATLAB/Simulink energy modelling for a selected location as the case study.
+These previous studies implement one power coefficient approach which lacks the comparison for another coefficient.
+Thus, this research will emphasize the use of various power coefficients to provide broader analysis and results.

-Corresponding to the necessity of energy supply and potential, a study can be conducted specifically in Kupang, Nusa Tenggara Timur, Indonesia, as electricity crisis and regular blackout occur often due to natural disruption [16], [17], [18].
-Moreover, Perusahaan Listrik Negara (PLN) data shows 94.04% or 1.190.641 family in NTT having access to electricity, leaving 215 villages unsupplied [18].
-Knowing the highest potential in this area lies on wind energy by 10.188 MW [18], [19], this study is conducted to provide comparative analysis on small wind turbines models based on MATLAB/Simulink simulation, specifically for horizontal axis type with three blades for various selected power coefficients from existing literatures to find the potential power to solve Kupang's electricity issues.
+Corresponding to the necessity of energy supply, along with the potential presented, a study can be conducted specifically in Kupang, Nusa Tenggara Timur, Indonesia, as electricity crisis and regular blackout occur often due to natural disaster [16], [17], [18].
+Moreover, Perusahaan Listrik Negara (PLN) data shows about 94.04% or 1.190.641 family in NTT have access to electricity while the rest, specifically about 215 village are unreachable [18].
+Knowing that the highest potential in this area lies on wind energy by 10.188 MW [18], [19], this study is conducted to provide comparative analysis on small wind turbines models based on MATLAB/Simulink simulation, specifically for horizontal axis type with three blades for various selected power coefficients from existing literatures to find the potential power to solve Kupang's electricity issues.